nhsconnect/integration-adaptors/mhs/README.md

 # MHS

-This package contains a pre-assured implementation of a Message Handling System (MHS), intended to encapsulate the details of Spine messaging and provide a simple interface to allow HL7 messages to be sent to a remote MHS.
+This package contains a pre-assured implementation of a Message Handling Service (MHS), intended to encapsulate the details of Spine messaging and provide a simple interface to allow HL7 messages to be sent to a remote MHS.

 ## Setup